-Le Wagon raises $19 million to build a global coding bootcamp – TechCrunch
+Le Wagon raises $19M to build a global coding bootcamp – TechCrunch

 As you can see, Le Wagon has a ton of ideas to grow its business, but it’s hard to iterate at a fast, global pace when you’re still bootstrapped.
 The company will now be able to reproduce things that are working well in Paris across all other countries much more easily.

 And after that, you can expect more courses and more countries.
-But Le Wagon still wants to build a uniformized coding school and remain in control of its courses.
+But Le Wagon still wants to build a uniform coding school and remain in control of its courses.
 That’s how Le Wagon managed to reach that scale in the first place.